QiuyunZou/ML-BiGAMP/README.md

 The 3rd experiment (EXP3) shown the influence of Kp/Kd on the JCD scheme.

-The 4th experiment (EXP4) conpared ML-BiGAMP with ML-Mat-VAMP in 3-layer model.
+The 4th experiment (EXP4) compared ML-BiGAMP with ML-Mat-VAMP in 3-layer model.

 The 5th experiment (EXP5) gave the applicaiton of ML-BiGAMP in compressive matrix completion.